Things To Do In Calgary: The Ultimate Guide To 20+ Adventures

 Heritage Park is a great way to combine a family outing with some education.
 This historic park is one of North America’s largest living museums.
 Though it houses authentic and restored buildings from the 1860s through to the 1950s, it’s not a snooze-fest.

-Each year, the park adds new attractions, meaning that even if you’ve been before, you probably haven’t seen everything.
+The park adds new attractions each year, so even if you’ve been before, you probably haven’t seen everything.

-Keep an eye out for special events being held in the park throughout the summer.
+Look for special events in the park throughout the summer.
 Some yearly special events include Dominion (Canada) Day celebrations and Heritage Day celebrations.

 Historical village